-- bearer shares represented by certificates: delivery of the share certificates; - (ii) nominative shares represented by certificates: a pledge declaration written by the chargor on the certificates and a request for registration of the pledge in the issuer's share ledger book; and - (iii) dematerialised shares: by means of an entry as to the creation of the pledge in the chargor's bank account.
+- i. nominative shares represented by certificates, a pledge declaration written by the chargor on the certificates and a request for registration of the pledge in the issuer's share ledger book; and - ii. dematerialised shares: by means of an entry as to the creation of the pledge in the chargor's bank account.